StenaIT/express-nemo/README.md

 ### Create

-A script that generate the boiler plate for a new middleware.
+A script that generate the boilerplate for a new middleware.

 ```bash
 ./scripts/create-middleware express-nemo-[NAME]